anoma/anoma/tech-specs/src/explore/design/dkg.md

 is persisted by this state machine.
 We describe the  appropriate action for each of the above transactions.

- - `AnnounceStake`: These need to be verified.
-The current block proposer adds a `PartitionShares` message to the block header of the block  starting the DKG instance.
-It is based off all the `AnnounceStake` transactions which will also be included in the same block header (for verification).
- - `PartitionShares`: Validators verify the partitions and weights and should extract their weight shares and store them in the DKG state machine.
-   Then they should send out `Deal` transactions.
  - `Deal`: These need to be verified.
 The current block proposer checks if enough valid PVSS transcripts have been reached to meet the security threshold.
 If so, it adds a `Aggregate` transaction to the block header.